abhshkdz/neural-vqa/README.md

 #### Options

 - `rnn_size`: Size of LSTM internal state.
-Default is 1024.
+Default is 512.
+- `num_layers`: Number of layers in LSTM
 - `embedding_size`: Size of word embeddings.
-Default is 200.
+Default is 512.
 - `learning_rate`: Learning rate.
-Default is 1e-4.
+Default is 4e-4.
 - `learning_rate_decay`: Learning rate decay factor.
 Default is 0.95.
 - `learning_rate_decay_after`: In number of epochs, when to start decaying the learning rate.
+Default is 15.
+- `alpha`: Alpha for adam.
+Default is 0.8
-Default is 10.
+- `beta`: Beta used for adam.
+Default is 0.999.
-- `decay_rate`: Decay rate for RMSProp.
-Default is 0.95.
+- `epsilon`: Denominator term for smoothing.
+Default is 1e-8.
 - `batch_size`: Batch size.
 Default is 64.
 - `max_epochs`: Number of full passes through the training data.
-Default is 50.
+Default is 15.
 - `dropout`:  Dropout for regularization.
 Probability of dropping input.
 Default is 0.5.
 - `init_from`: Initialize network parameters from checkpoint at this path.
 - `save_every`: No. of iterations after which to checkpoint.
 Default is 1000.